Michele Pazienza: Pisa

+Audace Cerignola

-On 15 July 2020, Pazienza was named new head coach of Serie D club Audace Cerignola.
+On 15 July 2020, Pazienza was named the new head coach of Serie D club Audace Cerignola.
 Despite failing on promotion, he was confirmed also for the 2021–22 Serie D campaign, during which he led Audace Cerignola to be crowned Group H champions, thus ensuring themselves a Serie C place for the first time in over 80 years in the club's history.

+After three seasons in charge of Audace Cerignola, he left the club by the end of the 2022–23 season.

+Avellino

+On 13 September 2023, Pazienza returned to management as the new head coach of Serie C club Avellino.
+He was dismissed on 22 September 2024, together with the rest of the technical area staff, including sporting director Giorgio Perinetti, following a negative start of the season.

+Benevento

+On 5 February 2025, Pazienza was announced as the new head coach of Serie C promotion hopefuls Benevento.
+He was sacked on 11 March 2025, having only managed the club for five matches.

+Torres

+On 18 June 2025, Pazienza was unveiled as the new head coach of Serie C club Torres.
+He was dismissed on 2 November 2025, after a negative start in the season that left Torres in the relegation playoff zone.